2025 Scholarship Recipient

 Trevin Kiss and Dylan Reijonen

-Trevin Kiss, a senior at Newport High School, wants to follow in his father's footsteps, who has been a lineman for years.
+Trevin Kiss, who graduated from Newport High School, is following in his father's footsteps, who has been a lineman for years.
 But, Trevin didn't know for sure until he stepped into his dad's old hooks and scaled a pole for himself.
 That's all it took.

 Trevin's main hobby is motocross, but he also participates in his church youth group and has tutored fellow students in math.
 He plans to attend Northwest Lineman College in the winter.

-Dylan Reijonen, a senior at Cusick High School,
+Dylan Reijonen, who graduated from Cusick High School,

 has watched his older brother head into the line trade and has a close friend whose father is a Pend Oreille County lineman.